 Is Matched Betting A Scam?

 This is a question that will make experienced matched bettors roll their eyes, but for someone new, it’s a fair question to ask.
 You can definitely see the angle of “matched betting scams the bookmakers for their free bets” for someone who is completely new to betting.

 Matched betting isn’t a scam though, that’s a fact.

 It’s just a way to profit from the free bets that bookmakers offer.
 Think about the betting industry like this; every bookmaker is the same.

 5/1 at Paddy Power pays the same as 5/1 at Bet365.
 They are exactly the same.
-The only way that they can stand out is their marketing and promotions.
+The only way that they can stand out is through their marketing and promotions.
 That’s where all the free bet offers come from and that’s how matched betting started!